Orcas Recycling Services/The Exchange FAQ Summer 2017

 I’ve noticed that the new roads offer a better traffic pattern coming and going past the scale house.
 Why aren’t we using those roads?

 ORS has decided it’s best to complete the construction of The Exchange building before we open the new roads and traffic patterns.
 Construction activity has much of the new road impassible anyway.
 We will open all the new roads (and re-train everyone’s driving habits) around the time The Exchange opens for business.

 Does ORS/The Exchange plan to use funds generated by the Transfer Station to fund The Exchange?

 ORS is a non-profit organization committed to reducing waste and good stewardship of our waste resources.
 To achieve our goals ORS must efficiently handle both reuse (traditionally thought of as The Exchange activity) and garbage and recycling (a traditional Transfer Station function).
-ORS believes that that The Exchange will be self-sustaining.
-ORS tracks the revenues and expenses of the Transfer Station business and the Exchange business separately to avoid inappropriate cross-subsidization (either way).
-However materials will inevitably flow from one side to the other.
+ORS believes that The Exchange will be self-sustaining.
+ORS tracks the revenues and expenses of the Transfer Station business and The Exchange business separately to avoid inappropriate cross-subsidization (either way).
+However, materials will inevitably flow from one side to the other.
 It would be difficult and inefficient to build a barrier between The Exchange and other ORS activities at the Transfer Station.

 Will the rules of shopping at The Exchange be the same as before?

 Items at the new Exchange will be priced using a “Value Band” system (bands will likely be $0-$10, $10-$20, $20-$30, etc.) Color-coded stickers will identify the value band.
 In this way, we will honor the spirit of the “pay what it’s worth” or “pay what you can afford” approach of the old Exchange, while recognizing our new financial responsibilities going forward.

 How will you handle the initial onslaught of material?